Products used in this application:

-In this application, a QB2 mounted on an PABD-Series (dome-loaded) back-pressure regulator is controlling upstream pressure in a fuel pump test.
+In this application, a QB2 mounted on an Burling Valve BD-Series (dome-loaded) back-pressure regulator is controlling upstream pressure in a fuel pump test.
 A flow monitor is downstream measuring flow and sending a signal to the controls, which is sending a command signal to the QB2 to either increase or decrease the pressure in the fuel to meet the specific requirements of the test.
-This flow monitoring feedback, enables one test bench for a variety of fuel pump sizes.
+This flow monitoring feedback enables one test bench for a variety of fuel pump sizes.

-It would be very expensive (and dangerous) to use actual fuel for this test, which is why the fluid is a “fuel mimic”, called Stoddard Solvent, also called “white spirit”.
+It would be very expensive (and dangerous) to use actual fuel for this test, which is why the fluid is a “fuel mimic,” called Stoddard Solvent, or “white spirit.”
 It mimics the characteristics of fuel without being nearly as flammable.
-However, it is a liquid – So, the Proportion-Air DST, stainless steel sensor is used as 2nd loop feedback to the QB2 – for compatibility.
+However, it is a liquid – so the Proportion-Air DST stainless steel sensor is used as 2nd loop feedback to the QB2 for compatibility.